-Classic Svekolnik Soup (Свекольник) is a Russian summer favorite soup, a variation of the much loved Russian Borscht soup, but made without cabbage, usually vegetarian and served cold (but can be eaten as a hot soup).
+Svekolnik Cold Borscht (Свекольник) is a Russian summer favorite soup, a variation of the much loved Russian Borscht soup, but made without cabbage, usually vegan and served cold.
+For a vegan version don’t add the hard boiled egg as a garnish.
 On a hot summer’s day, you don’t want to eat hot soup, and this vitamin packed soup fills you and cools you at the same time.

 Cold Svekolnik Soup (Свекольник) is like Italian Gazpacho soup, the most commonly recognized cold soup outside of Europe.
 Other popular cold soups in Russian are Okroshka made with Kefir, Okroshka with Kvas and Holodnik, and many variations in between.
 Some of these soups are made with meat, while many are vegetarian.
 They are all made with lots of vegetables and incredibly healthy to eat.